 'He' is the third person singular subject pronoun.
 As the name suggests, subject pronouns represent a male person already mentioned that does the action of the verb.

 Instead of repeating the noun 'Brian', we used 'he' to avoid repetition.

 'He' can also refer to a male animal especially with pet animals that the speaker wants to show a deeper connection to the animal.

 'He' can refer to a person in general, either we don't know male or female or we don't want to specifically state their gender.

 Every student must register, otherwise

 Gender Specific Pronouns

 In the past, 'he' was used to refer to both men and women.
 But now, many consider this unacceptable.
 The better choice is to use the singular 'they' after everybody, everyone, anybody, anyone, somebody, someone, etc.

-'He' with a capital letter 'H' can refer to God in some religious texts.
+'He' written with the capital letter 'H', refers to God in religious texts.